jckkim/Project-0---Racing-Game/README.md

 2. Either user can select START to begin countdown clock (3-2-1-GO)

-3. Once game starts, both players can use keyboard to advance cars forward and backward.
+3. Once game starts, both players can use keyboard to advance cars forward.

 5. First car to reach finish line wins.